 Members of the PCW are appointed by the South Island Alliance Leadership Team for a minimum term of three years.
 The Workstream is made up of clinicians and stakeholders from around the region (supported by the SIAPO Facilitator for Palliative Care), and includes representatives from primary care, hospice, ARC, community and hospital care, as well as members with paediatric, consumer and Māori health perspectives.
 Members meet monthly to identify and progress key projects that will improve palliative and end-of-life care for everyone in the South Island with a focus on:

 St John paramedics across the South Island have been given direct access to key patient information via HealthOne’s Shared Care Record View.
 This is a secure record that stores patient health information, including GP records, prescribed medications and test results.
-From this month, paramedics are now able to use their portable electronic devices to access […]
+From March 2021, paramedics are now able to use their portable electronic devices to access […]

 Results from the first South Island survey of bereaved people have been released by the South Island Alliance Palliative Care Workstream (PCW).
 Over 500 people from around the South Island gave their views on the quality of care provided by health services during the last three months of their partner, relative or friend’s life, for […]